ripanmukherjee/Robotic-Greeter/Installation_Documents/PostgreSQL_pgAdmin_Installation/README.rst

 Install Postgres SQL on Ubuntu 18.04
 ------------------------------------------------
 PostgreSQL is available in all Ubuntu versions by default.
-However, Ubuntu "snapshots" a specific version of PostgreSQL that is then supported throughout the lifetime of that Ubuntu version.
+However, Ubuntu "snapshots" a specific version of PostgreSQL that is supported throughout the lifetime of that Ubuntu version.
 Other versions of PostgreSQL are available through the PostgreSQL apt repository.

 Prerequisites